Olu-DAnalyst/Olu-DAnalyst/README.md

 ---

+---

 ## 🛠️ Tools & Technologies

-Here are the tools I use to explore, analyse, and visualise data effectively:
+Here are the tools I use to explore, model, and visualise data effectively:

 <p align="center">